 One way money market accounts differ from savings accounts at many banks is in the minimum opening deposit and the monthly minimum balance.
-Because many banks offer higher yields on their money market accounts than they do on their savings accounts, they in turn demand higher minimums with the money market account.
+Because many banks offer better rates for high interest money market accounts than they do on their savings accounts, they in turn demand higher minimums with the money market account.

 A quick glance at the required minimums for a given account can inform you whether it’s a good choice for your savings.
-If you have $100,000 to deposit, you’re likely to find you’re well above the required minimums for most money market accounts.
+If you have $100,000 to deposit, you’re likely to find you’re well above the required minimums.
 But if you only have $1,000, you may be below the minimum for some accounts.